hvianna/audioMotion.js/docs/user-interface.md

 #### Sensitivity presets

-Allows you to customize the low, normal and high sensitivity presets.
+Allows you to customize the low, normal and high sensitivity presets. **0** dB represents the loudest possible sound volume.